Freehold vs leasehold – what’s the difference?

 What is share of freehold?

-Share of freehold is a term that can cause confusion as it effectively combines both freehold and leasehold.
+Share of freehold is a term that can cause confusion.
+It effectively combines both freehold and leasehold.

 Share of freehold means the property is still a leasehold property, but you co-own the freehold with other parties.
 This is a common arrangement with flats, especially in London.